arifaBatool/firstRepo/README.md

 # firstRepo
-This is hello world repo to get started with repo
+This is hello world repo to get started with GitHub